artfuldev/KenTacToe/ReadMe.md

 ###Misc
 * Efforts have taken to make the source code readable by adding comments wherever absolutely required.
 * Additional commentary will be provided if required (or on request).
-* Prime aim of this project is to make legible and understandable well-commented code, but that doesn't mean every line of code has been commented.
+* An important aim of this project is to make legible and understandable well-commented code, but that doesn't mean every line of code has been commented.
 If additional assistance is required by anyone reading the code, please do post a message asking for such assistance as can be provided (basically, more comments in the source code, that's all!).
 * ReadMe updated to reflect version changes chronologially now.
+* With version 2.0, the main aim of the project has been accomplished.
+Further optimization suggestions are welcome.
+* Description updated stating 11x11 boxes instead of the original vision of 255x255 boxes, due to the limitations placed on the double data type used to calculate the score.
+To provide for more boxes, either the evaulation function should be modified or something else has to be done.
+Mmmm, not sure.
+Let's leave it as such.
+Isn't playing on 11x11 boxes enough? :D

 ##Visions
-* PVS with Alpha Beta Negamax approach envisioned.
-* Play on any grid size (supported by int data type!).
+* Optimizations of any sort on the existing code.